sitespeedio/sitespeed.io/docs/_posts/2018-05-10-browsertime-3.0.md

 # Browsertime 3.0

 We have built 3.0 mainly for ourselves: The old version (2.x) was built with Promises.
-Promises was good compared to the old callback hell, but moving to *async/await* was essential for us to be able to move fast: fix bugs and add more funcionality.
-In the new version the main work flow is built with async/await it will help us a lot in the future.
+Promises were good compared to the old callback hell, but moving to *async/await* was essential for us to be able to move fast: fix bugs and add more functionality.
+In the new version the main workflow is built with async/await it will help us a lot in the future.

 But why should **you** upgrade?
-We also added a couple of fixes/new functionallity:
+We also added a couple of fixes/new functionality:

 - [Less memory usage/less CPU usage = more stable metrics](#less-memory-usageless-cpu-usage--more-stable-metrics)
 - [New Firefox with new way of getting the HAR](#new-firefox-with-new-way-of-getting-the-har)